ENTRY POINTS & RESOURCES FOR FEDERAL EMPLOYMENT

-Federal Government Employment
+Federal Government (Executive Branch/ Interagency)

 The Federal Government offers unique hiring paths to help hire individuals that represent our diverse society.
 Hiring paths include the general public of U.S. citizens, current or former Federal employees, veterans, military spouses, national guard and reserves, students and recent graduates, senior executives, individuals with a disability, family of overseas employees, Native Americans, and Peace Corps & AmeriCorps volunteers.